 Presented in the table above includes the counts and rates for melanoma skin cancer for Miami-Dade and Florida by ethnicity.
+The recent death rate for Melanoma skin cancer for the non-Hispanic population in Miami-Dade is below the Florida rates.
 The rates for the non-Hispanic population in Miami-Dade are higher than the Hispanic population in Miami-Dade.
-The rates for the Hispanic population in Miami-Dade are higher compared to the state rate while the non-Hispanic population in Miami-Dade are higher table are higher to the state rate while the non-Hispanic population in Miami-Dade are higher table are higher to the state rate while the non-Hispanic population in Miami-Dade are higher table are higher to the state rate while the non-Hispanic population in Miami-Dade are higher table are higher ta
+The rates for the Hispanic population in Miami-Dade are same as the state rate while the non-Hispanic population in Miami-Dade are lower compared to the state rate.

-Estimated New Cases and Deaths from Melanoma of the Skin Cancer in the United States in 2019 New melanoma cancer cases: 96,480 (5.5% of all new cancer cases) Melanoma cancer deaths: 7,230 (1.2% of all cancer deaths) Source: National Cancer Institute accessed via https://seer.cancer.gov/statfacts/html/melan.html
+Estimated New Cases and Deaths from Melanoma of the Skin Cancer in the United States in 2021

+New melanoma cancer cases: 106,110 Melanoma cancer deaths: 7,180

+Source: National Cancer Institute accessed via https://seer.cancer.gov/statfacts/html/melan.html

+Did you know?